 About the Program

-Manresa (proper noun): a town in Spain where the founder of the Jesuits, St. Ignatius Loyola, underwent experiences that radically transformed the way he perceived the world and his purpose; an Integrated Learning Community where FCRH and GABELLI students come together to grow in knowledge of the world and to develop their intellectual and spiritual gifts.
+Ignatius Loyola, underwent experiences that radically transformed the way he perceived the world and his purpose; an Integrated Learning Community where Fordham students come together to grow in knowledge of the world and of themselves and to develop their gifts of intellect and spirit.

-Professor Robert Parmach, Freshman Dean of FCRH, is the Faculty Director of the Manresa Scholars Program.
+Professor Robert Parmach, First-Year Dean of FCRH, is the Faculty Director of the Manresa Scholars Program.
 If you have any questions about the Program, please contact him at firstname.lastname@example.org.

 It takes a special type of relentless perseverance to thrive in Manresa: a meticulous work ethic paired with an unslakable sense of curiosity.

 The very hallmark of a Manresa Scholar resides in their ability to be men and women for others.